This gluten free tabouli recipe uses protein-rich quinoa instead of the traditional bulgur wheat to create a fresh and delicious Mediterranean salad.

 - Heap it onto gyros and other pita sandwiches

-- And, of course, it’s most at home on a mezze platter with hummus, tzatziki and falafel.
+- And, of course, it’s most at home on a mezze platter with hummus, tzatziki, pita bread and falafel.

-Serve this tabouli salad slightly chilled or at room temperature.
+Serve tabouli salad slightly chilled or at room temperature.

 - Grain Substitutions: Try using brown rice in place of the quinoa to keep this healthy salad gluten free.
 If you don’t mind the gluten, go for the classic bulgur wheat that’s used in traditional tabbouleh recipes.
 Other whole grains like couscous or farro can also be used.

-- Vegetable Additions: Try adding fresh vegetables like diced English cucumbers, bell peppers, red onion or radishes to enhance the crunchiness and add a burst of color.
+- Vegetable Additions: Try adding fresh vegetables like diced English cucumbers, bell peppers, red onion or radishes to enhance the crunchiness and color.

 - Protein Boost: To make tabouli salad a satisfying main meal, try adding an extra protein.
 Chickpeas are a great addition, along with grilled chicken, shrimp or feta cheese.